-The Election process is a Preferential System modelled on the Senate Ballot Paper.
+The Election process is a Preferential System modelled on the Senate Ballot Paper, but with significant differences.

-The Parliaments candidate takes first place on the ballot Paper.
+The Parliament’s candidate always takes First Place below the line on the ballot Paper.

-The positions after the first positions are filled by randomly.
-This allows political parties, independants and the peoples choices to all be given an equivalent “fair go.”
+The positions after the first positions are allocated by the Australian Electoral Commission.
+This allows political parties, independents and the peoples choices to all be given an equivalent “fair go.”

 The candidate who receives the most votes becomes that State’s representative to go to the Federal House of Representatives in Canberra.